erinknowles0501/fridgepoetry2/README.md

 ## Details for quickly catching myself up:

--   There is API documentation (./apidocs/reference)
+-   There is API documentation (./apidocs/reference).
+It's a bit out of date.
 -   You used an app called Pencil to do a map of the app flow. (./mvp_flow.epgz)
--   You have designs in Figma.
+-   You have (most) designs in Figma.
 -   There's a bit of a Postman collection going, under your ek@pm account locally.
+This is more complete.
+-   In comments - TODO indicates something to be done.
+WARNING indicates "planned features and changes may affect this".

 D: \00_software\postgres\pgAdmin 4\runtime > psql.exe -d postgres -U postgres